Our commitment to music

 Meet the Bundesjugendorchester

-In 2024, the exceptional Russian cellist Anastasia Kobekina received the Leonard Bernstein Award.
+In 2025, the exceptional Japanese pianist Hayato Sumino received the Leonard Bernstein Award.

 The Schleswig-Holstein Musik Festival

-Since 1986, the Schleswig-Holstein Music Festival (SHMF) has been held every summer at various venues in Schleswig-Holstein, Hamburg, and even Denmark.
-With around 200 concerts, the SHMF brings music directly to the people: magnificent estates, thatched barns, historic horse stables, grand mansions, picturesque churches, impressive shipyards, and industrial sites come alive with music.
+Since 1986, the Schleswig-Holstein Musik Festival (SHMF) has been held every summer at various venues in Schleswig-Holstein, Hamburg, southern Denmark and northern Lower Saxony.
+With around 200 concerts, the SHMF brings music directly to the people in over 90 places: magnificent manor houses, historic stables, picturesque churches, imposing shipyards and industrial plants are brought to life with music.

 The SHMF is one of the largest classical music festivals in Europe.
-Its support is a joint effort by institutions of the Sparkassen-Finanzgruppe, including Deka since 2020.
-Together, they demonstrate that the Sparkassen-Finanzgruppe fulfills its public mandate and is committed to the common good.
+This festival summer, Istanbul is the city focus.
+Further information and the full program can be found on the SHMF website.
+Its sponsorship is a joint effort by institutions of the Sparkassen-Finanzgruppe, including Deka since 2020.

 © Olaf Malzahn